CommanderCrash/Infra-Dread/README.md

     Use the appropriate options to send specific IR codes, randomize codes, or count up from a given starting code.
     The script does not require any additional Python packages beyond the standard RPi.GPIO library.

-License:

-This script is provided under the MIT License.
-Feel free to use, modify, and distribute it as per the terms of the MIT License.
-Author:

 The script is developed by Commander Crash of 29A Society